The Official Logo for USD(R&E)

 Systems Engineering and Architecture

 DEM&S is responsible for advancing activities involving systems engineering, digital engineering (DE), and modeling and simulation (M&S).
-The team develops governing policies, advancing best practices, and enhancing workforce competency, as codified in the DoD Directive 5137.02, “Under Secretary of Defense for Research and Engineering.”
+The team develops governing policies, and advancing enhancing workforce competency, as codified in the DoD Directive 5137.02, "Under Secretary of Defense for Research and Engineering."

 DE and M&S optimize processes to automate the design, development, and integration of systems through collaborative environments such as a Digital Engineering Ecosystem (DEE).
 When models mature to the point of replicating the system, developers can design and integrate more frequently, while testing earlier, more often, and more thoroughly than with the traditional DoD acquisition process.
 By using DE and M&S practices, designers can detect system defects earlier in the development process, saving time and money and improving overall quality.